Realm (database)

 Realm is an open source object database management system, initially for mobile operating systems (Android/iOS) but also available for platforms such as Xamarin, React Native, and others, including desktop applications (Windows).
 It is licensed under the Apache License.

 In September 2016, the Realm Mobile Platform was announced, followed by the first stable release in January 2017.
 It allows two-way synchronization between the Realm Object Server and the client-side databases that belong to the given logged-in user.
 Both a developer and a commercial edition was released, along with a business license for integrating with other database management systems such as PostgreSQL.

 In Spring 2019, MongoDB acquired Realm for 39 million USD.

 In September 2023, the Realm database was rebranded to be called "Atlas Device SDKs".
 However, in the following year, September 2024, MongoDB announced the deprecation of the Atlas Device Sync service, synchronizing Realm with MongoDB.
-While the proprietary sync service wil be discontinued, the database will still be available as open-source, but will no longer be maintained by the MongoDB team.
+While the proprietary sync service will be discontinued, the database will still be available as open-source, but will no longer be maintained by the MongoDB team.
 In October 2024, MongoDB announced several options that will offer a sync service for MongoDB instead, e.g. Ditto, ObjectBox and Powersync.